Pipeline YAML Reference#

 queued together with pipelines from other projects within the organization that

-have the queue configuration with same name
+have a queue configuration with same name

 and scope